 Magnesium intake can be increased through three main ways;

-Replenishment of magnesium to the body can be achieved by increasing consumption of Magnesium rich foods to your diet.
-Foods such as dark leaf greens (spinach, kale), seeds (pumpkin and squash), beans and lentils, whole grains, nuts, avocados and bananas are high in Magnesium and help to replenish the body’s supplies.
-However, of the Magnesium that is consumed through diet it is suggested that only about 24%–76% is absorbed by the body6, often making it necessary for individuals to supplement orally or with topical Magnesium Oil.
+Replenishing levels of magnesium in the body can be achieved by increasing consumption of magnesium rich foods to your diet.
+Foods such as dark leafy greens (spinach, kale), seeds (pumpkin and squash), beans and lentils, whole grains, nuts, avocados and bananas are high in magnesium and help to replenish the body’s supplies.
+However, of the magnesium that is consumed through diet it is suggested that only about 24%–76% is absorbed by the body6, often making it necessary for individuals to supplement orally or with topical magnesium Oil.

-Transdermal Magnesium oil (applied to the skin), or AKA topical Magnesium oil, allows absorption into the blood stream and delivery directly to the cells in need.
+Transdermal magnesium oil (applied to the skin), AKA topical magnesium oil, allows absorption into the blood stream and delivery directly to the cells in need.

-Because transdermal Magnesium absorption bypasses the digestive system, high amounts of Magnesium can be safely administered without a laxative effect on the body, as is the case with oral supplements.
-This also makes transdermal Magnesium appropriate for use in conjunction with oral tablets to further supplement Magnesium levels to aid deficiency.
+Because transdermal magnesium absorption bypasses the digestive system, high amounts of magnesium can be safely administered without a laxative effect on the body, as is the case with oral supplements.
+This also makes transdermal magnesium appropriate for use in conjunction with oral tablets to further supplement magnesium levels to aid chronic deficiency.

 As magnesium has been known to help reduce inflammation naturally, it is beneficial when used in conjunction with Bexters soda crystals to provide swelling relief and reduce inflammation naturally.
 Whether this is needed when treating a swollen elbow or swollen knee, or even as a natural arthritis remedy, the Bexters soda crystals and IRONMAN products Australia complement each other greatly.